------ Note ------
+------ Note ------

-The processors that are based on Armv6-M and Armv7-M architectures have fixed memory maps.
+Processors that are based on andArmv6-M Armv7-M architectures have fixed memory maps.
 Having fixed memory maps makes porting software easier between different systems that are based on these processors.

 The default memory map is described as follows: